rossedward-arch/ml-generative-energy-design/README.md

 ---

 ## 🚧 Project Status
-This project is under active development as part of a personal research portfolio supporting a potential PhD application at institutions like **UCL Bartlett**.
+This project is under active development as part of a personal research portfolio supporting a potential PhD application at institutions like **Edinburgh University**.

 Expect incomplete features, placeholder content, and ongoing refactoring.